carpentries-incubator/python-packaging-publishing/README.md

 ## Contributing

-This lesson will agian participate in Hacktoberfest in 2019.
+This lesson will again participate in Hacktoberfest in 2019.
 For Hacktoberfest, please check [the Hacktoberfest label on issues](https://github.com/brownsarahm/python-data-project/issues?q=is%3Aissue+is%3Aopen+label%3AHacktoberfest).
 Maintainers will do their best to help you if you have any questions, concerns, or experience any difficulties along the way.

-This project is not an official project of the Carpentries, but it is inspired by the Carpentries.
-We adopt the Carpentries Code of Conduct, but reporting should be to the maintainers of this project.
-The style guide of the Carpentries below also applies to this project.
+As a Carpentries Incubator Project all contributors and maintainers of this project, pledge to follow the [Carpentry Code of Conduct][coc].

+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by following our [reporting guidelines][coc-reporting].

 We'd like to ask you to familiarize yourself with our [Contribution Guide](CONTRIBUTING.md)